 The Vitamin C pills are just as great, with each one containing 1000mg of Vitamin C along with other effective skin lightening ingredients like niacinamide and bearberry extract.

 Use Vitamin C in Your Beauty Regimen

-Aside from lightening your skin overall, Vitamin C also helps lighten dark spots and other forms of hyperpigmentation, and improves the texture and suppleness of skin.
+Aside from lightening your skin overall, Vitamin C also helps lighten dark spots and other forms of hyperpigmentation and improves the texture and suppleness of the skin.